-NOTICE: Check back here in March 2021 for summer sign-ups and dates!
-Unfortunately, due to the coronavirus pandemic and resulting government distancing guidelines, we had no option but to cancel Turtle Watch for 2020.
-However, we are working on even better programs for the future and updates will be posted here!
+NOTICE: Check back here after 1 June for updates on our Turtle Watch and Outreach programs at Sandy Point!
+Unfortunately, due to the coronavirus pandemic and resulting government distancing guidelines, we have no option but to postpone Turtle Watch activities and programs until later in 2021.
+We are working on great programs for the future and updates will be posted here!

-Each summer, Sandy Point National Wildlife Refuge presents their free education program, Turtle Watch, for the residents of St. Croix.
-Turtle Watch generally begins in mid-April, and tentative dates for 2021 will be posted here on 1 March.
-Watch for notices on our Facebook page and on posters around St. Croix as nesting season gets underway in March!
+About Turtle Watch – Each summer, Sandy Point National Wildlife Refuge presents their free education program, Turtle Watch, for the residents of St. Croix.
+Turtle Watch generally happens in the summer, and tentative dates for 2021 will be posted here after 1 June.
+Watch for notices on our Facebook page and on posters around St. Croix!

 ** Turtle Watch is open to St. Croix community groups of 15-30 people per night (Tuesday through Saturday nights); registration ahead of time is required.
-Links for registration will be added here in March 2021.
+Links for registration will be added here once dates are announced.
 Please note that all Friday and Saturday nights are reserved for youth groups only (with adult chaperones).

 Turtle Watch is a free program for St. Croix residents and groups, but donations for Education and Outreach are always appreciated!